AmrkhaledAK47/medicare-fhir-api/docs/INTEGRATION-GUIDE.md

 ## Overview

 This guide provides instructions for integrating with the MediCare FHIR API.
-Our API uses the HL7 FHIR R4 standard to provide access to healthcare data with role-based permissions.
+Our API uses the HL7 FHIR R4 standard to provide access to healthcare ata with role-based permissions. d
 ## Getting Started

 ### Base URLs